kamil-rudnicki/pocket-links-as-table/README.md

 ![Screenshot](screenshot.png)

-# Show Pocket links in table
+# Show Pocket links in a table

+### Motivation:

-Very simple script to show getpocket.com articles as table.
+A straightforward script to show getpocket.com articles as a table, to import them in Google Spreadsheet or Microsoft Excel.

+I wanted to review my entire Pocket articles library in a spreadsheet and didn't find any solution.
+So I made it ;)

+Also, I need to archive all Pocket links because I put proper articles in Roam Research now.

 ### Configure & run: